 - The exercise regime gradually increases the load placed on the tendon, making it more resistant to injury.

 - Exercises are done twice a day for 12 weeks.

 - Pain may get worse before it gets better, but that is normal.

 Get a regular sports massage

 Although not guaranteed to prevent an Achilles rupture, massage can help keep the calf muscles in good condition and manipulate the Achilles tendon.
 An experienced massage therapist may be able to detect areas of tightness or abnormalities that may be potential risks for injury.

-Many athletes have recovered from such a serious injury and gone on to do amazing things but prevention is always the best cure.
+Many athletes recover from such a serious injury and have gone on to do amazing things.
+But prevention is always the best cure.